angiecodess/AirBnB-NewYork-Price-Prediction/README.md

 # AirBnB-NewYork-Price-Prediction
-The dataset [https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data] describes the listing activity and metrics in NYC, NY for 2019.
+The dataset listings.csv (obtained on Oct 23, 2022) describes the quarterly listing activity and metrics in NYC, NY for the last year.

-In this repository, in-depth Exploratory Data Analysis is performed with the support of visualizations.
+In-depth Exploratory Data Analysis is performed with the support of visualizations.
 Comparison of different models is done and the model is chosen.